alchemyplatform/alchemy-sdk-py/README.md

 - `get_minted_nfts()`: Get all the NFTs minted by the owner address.
 - `get_transfers_for_owner()`: Get all the NFT transfers for a given owner address.
 - `get_transfers_for_contract()`: Get all the NFT transfers for a given NFT contract address.
+- `verify_nft_ownership()`: Check whether the provided owner address owns the provided NFT contract addresses.
 - `is_spam_contract()`: Check whether the given NFT contract address is a spam contract as defined by Alchemy (see the [NFT API FAQ](https://docs.alchemy.com/alchemy/enhanced-apis/nft-api/nft-api-faq#nft-spam-classification))
 - `get_spam_contracts()`: Returns a list of all spam contracts marked by Alchemy.
+- `refresh_nft_metadata()`: Refresh the cached NFT metadata for a contract address and a single tokenId.
 - `refresh_contract()`: Enqueues the specified contract address to have all token ids' metadata refreshed.
 - `get_floor_price()`: Return the floor prices of a NFT contract by marketplace.
 - `compute_rarity()`: Get the rarity of each attribute of an NFT.
 - `get_nft_sales()`: Returns NFT sales that have happened through on-chain marketplaces.
+- `summarize_nft_attributes()`: Get the summary of attribute prevalence for all NFTs in a contract.
+- `search_contract_metadata()`: Search for a keyword across metadata of all ERC-721 and ERC-1155 smart contracts.

 ### Pagination